 When considering the establishment of a personal service contract with an individual, the first determination to be made is whether or not the individual should be added to payroll as a temporary employee or if the nature of the services required dictates that the worker is an independent contractor.
 In order to determine whether an individual shall be an employee or an independent contractor, the relationship of the worker and the business must be examined - all information that provides evidence of the degree of control and the degree of independence must be considered.
-Facts relating to evidence of control and independence fall into three categories: behavioral control, financial control and the type of relationship of the parties.
-All departments seeking to establish a personal service contract with an individual must complete the document entitled Employee or Independent Contractor.
-This document must be submitted to the Procurement Services at the time the contract is submitted.
-Please note this determination does not apply when contracting with a firm, partnership or corporation.
+Facts relating to evidence of control and independence fall into three categories: behavioral control, financial control, and the type of relationship of the parties.
+Please note this determination does not apply when contracting with a firm, partnership, or corporation.

 When considering the establishment of a personal service on a sponsored project, the first determination to be made is whether or not the procurement mechanism should be a sub-award or a personal service contract.
 The following should help to distinguish between the two processes:

 A sub-award should be identified at the time of proposal to the sponsoring agency and is considered fully executed once it has been signed by both parties.
 More details can be found on the Sponsored Programs Grants Administration website.

 A sub-award is an appropriate procurement mechanism when:

 - The collaboration is substantive programmatic work which is beyond mere analytical work-for-hire normally conducted by a routine service provider.

 - The collaboration is substantial enough that the collaborating individual or organization will participate in preparation of results, publication, presentation, or other collaborative participation beyond routine analytical work.

 - The collaborator will maintain control of the work to be performed under the sub-award.

 A personal service contract is an appropriate procurement mechanism when: